-Durvalumab and tremelimumab are drugs in clinical development that block the PD-1/PD-L1 and CTLA-4 pathways, respectively, and function to restimulate the immune system to target tumor cells.
-Both drugs have shown promising activity as single-agents in a variety of clinical studies in different tumor types, and it has been hypothesized that combining these two drugs may result in added clinical benefit.
+Imfinzi (Durvalumab) and tremelimumab are drugs that block the PD-1/PD-L1 and CTLA-4 pathways, respectively, and function to re-stimulate the immune system to target tumor cells.
+Both drugs are active as single-agents in several tumor types, and research suggests combining these two drugs may result in added clinical benefit.

-Tremelimumab is a human monoclonal antibody and potential new medicine that targets the activity of cytotoxic T-lymphocyte-associated protein 4 (CTLA-4).
-Tremelimumab blocks the activity of CTLA-4, contributing to T-cell activation, priming the immune response to cancer and fostering cancer cell death.
-Tremelimumab is being tested in a clinical trial programme in combination with Imfinzi in NSCLC, SCLC, bladder cancer and liver cancer.
+Tremelimumab is a human monoclonal antibody that targets the activity of cytotoxic T-lymphocyte-associated protein 4 (CTLA-4).
+Tremelimumab blocks the activity of CTLA-4 which enhances T-cell activation and primes the bodies immune response to cancer fostering cancer cell death.
+Tremelimumab is being evaluated in clinical trials programs in combination with Imfinzi in NSCLC, SCLC, bladder, and liver cancer.

-Imfinzi (durvalumab) is a human monoclonal antibody that binds to PD-L1 and blocks the interaction of PD-L1 with PD-1 and CD80, countering the tumour’s immune-evading tactics and releasing the inhibition of immune responses.
+Imfinzi (durvalumab) is a human monoclonal antibody that binds to PD-L1 and blocks the interaction of PD-L1 with PD-1 and CD80, countering a cancers immune-evading tactics and releasing the inhibition of immune responses.

-Researchers initially evaluated 102 patients with advanced non-small cell lung cancer in a phase 1b study to evaluate Imfinzi and tremelimumab combination therapy.
-The researchers found that Imfinzi combined with tremelimumab resulted in manageable toxicity.
-The most common overall adverse events were diarrhea, fatigue, and itching, while the most common high grade adverse events were diarrhea, colitis, and altered pancreas activity.
+Researchers initially evaluated 102 patients with advanced NSCLC in a phase 1b study to evaluate Imfinzi and tremelimumab combination therapy.
+The researchers found that Imfinzi combined with tremelimumab resulted in manageable side effects.
+The most common were diarrhea, fatigue, and itching.
 Most toxicities could be reversed by administration of immunosuppressive drugs.

-They also found that Imfinzi plus tremelimumab has anti-tumor activity in non-small cell lung cancer patients, with 23% of patients achieving either a complete or a partial response to treatment.
+They also reported that Imfinzi plus tremelimumab has significant anti-tumor activity in advanced NSCLC patients - 23% of whom achieved either a complete or a partial response to treatment.
 The drug combination was active in patients with and without tumor expression of PD-L1.

 Pivotal Trial Confirms Benefit

-According to study results released at the September 2021 World Lung Congress, Imfinzi and tremelimumab, when added to platinum-based chemotherapy, demonstrated an improvement in overall survival and delayed cancer progression compared to chemotherapy alone when used as the initial treatment of Stage IV (metastatic) NSCLC.
+According to study results released at the September 2021 World Lung Congress, and updated in October 2022 Imfinzi and tremelimumab, when added to platinum-based chemotherapy, demonstrated an improvement in overall survival and delayed cancer progression compared to chemotherapy alone when used as the initial treatment of stage IV (metastatic) NSCLC.

 The POSEIDON clinical trial directly compared Imfinzi plus platinum-based chemotherapy or Imfinzi, tremelimumab and chemotherapy to chemotherapy alone as the initial treatment of 1,013 patients with either non-squamous or squamous NSCLC.
 The trial excluded patients with certain epidermal growth factor receptor (EGFR) mutations or anaplastic lymphoma kinase (ALK) fusions.